Welcome to Thanet U3A

 Our Thanet membership year runs from April to April.
 The cost is £16 for Single Membership and £28 for Joint Membership (2 people living at the same address).
 To join a group or attend a U3A event you MUST be a Thanet U3A Member!
-As a member you will receive our Thanet Newsletter and Third Age Matters Magazine 4 times a year, plus, you can attend all our U3A talks completely free!
+As a member you will receive our excellent Thanet Newsletter and Third Age Matters Magazine 4 times a year, plus, you can attend all our U3A talks completely free!
 You may also like to join an Interest Group or apply for a Course, go on an outing and attend various U3A events.

-To join THANET U3A, please email via the Contacts Page.
+To join THANET U3A, please email via the Contact Page.
 Your membership will begin straight away and you won't need to renew until April 2021.
 We always welcome new members who are willing to help run groups, courses and events.

 We aim to treat all members of Thanet U3A equally, irrespective of age, gender, sexual orientation, race, faith, disability and other circumstances.
 If you have any concerns or special needs that you would like us to cater for or to be aware of, please do not hesitate to let us know.

-For links to other local organisations, please click on the LINKS Page.
+For links to other local organisations, please click on the Links Page.

 An Introduction to Thanet U3A by our past Chairman Colin Harvey

 U3As are self-help, self-managed, lifelong learning co-operatives for older people no longer in full time work which provide opportunities for their members to share learning experiences in a wide range of interest groups.
 Not for qualifications, though, but for fun or personal satisfaction.
 Each U3A is autonomous and different.